 Brought into = introduced

-Capsaisin damages the mouth - False
+Capsaisin causes significant damage to the mouth. - False

 Capsaisin causes temporary irritation the trigeminal cells.